Skip to content

 Pricing tiers are formula-based pricing configurations defined in Settings → Pricing Tiers.
 There are two types:

-• Markup from Cost — calculates selling price as a percentage markup on the item's cost (e.g., "Cost + 50%")
+• Markup over Cost — calculates selling price as a percentage or fixed markup on the item's cost (e.g., "Cost + 50%")

 • Adjustment from Retail — adjusts the base retail price by a fixed or percentage amount (e.g., "Retail - $5" for wholesale)

 Assign a default pricing tier to a customer in their entity record.
 When you create a sale for that customer, their tier pricing is automatically applied to all items.
 You can also override the pricing tier on individual sales.
-In the sale detail, each line item shows a pricing indicator: Retail (base price), Tier (customer tier applied), or Manual (user-overridden).
+In the sale detail, each line item shows a pricing panel with the item's average cost and retail price; when a tier applies, the tier name and formula appear with the calculated price, and a manually overridden price is flagged as Manually adjusted.

 Services

-Navigate to Inventory → Services to manage non-physical services you offer.
+Navigate to Deliver → Services to manage non-physical services you offer.

 Fields